Cheapest States for Forklift Certification (OSHA) in 2026

 Cost Comparison Table

-Below is a comprehensive table detailing the cost range for forklift certification across all states:
+Below is a comprehensive table displaying the cost of forklift certification across all states, reflecting both the low and high estimates:

 | State | Low Estimate | High Estimate |